wrafique007/mcp-course/units/en/unit3/implementation_plan.md

 ## Overview

-This document enhances the existing [implementation_plan.md](./implementation_plan.md) to ensure comprehensive coverage of all 3 MCP primitives while maintaining the solid foundation and timeline already established.
+This document enhances the existing [implementation_plan.md](./implementation_plan.md) to ensure comprehensive coverage of the core MCP primitives (Tools and Prompts) while maintaining the solid foundation and timeline already established.

 ## MCP Primitives Integration Strategy